Do Your Part

 - Spearhead the installation of a school garden complete with composting and rainwater harvesting.
 Gardens can be easily incorporated into curriculum to teach not only about plants and nature, but history, poetry and math as well.
 Visit Texas A&M AgriLife’s School Gardens website for a step-by-step guide, curricula, and more.
 Watch our video for tips on creating a healthy compost pile.
 Learn how to harvest rainwater with our How to Build a Rain Barrel publication or our manual on building a more complex system.

 - Help organize or improve your school’s recycling program.
 Download or order a free copy of our Texas School Recycling Guide.
-Once your program is up and running, compete in Keep America Beautiful’s Recycle Bowl.

 - Make certain the buses in your school’s fleet have the most advanced engine technology to reduce emissions.
 If not, ask administration to apply for a grant from the Texas Clean School Bus program designed to reduce emissions of diesel exhaust by retrofitting older school buses.